 Free WiFi hotspots are meant to be HARMLESS because they are offered to facilitate learning in the education sector, and client satisfaction – in the productivity and entertainment industry.

-Sadly, security is not always assured or worse, is hard to implement.
+Sadly, security is not always assured, or worse, is hard to implement.
 Upon connection to a wireless network, your devices are vulnerable to attacks from cybercriminals.
-These can still valuable information, and perpetrate other internet criminalities.
+These can still be valuable information, and perpetrate other internet criminalities.

 You are therefore responsible for your smartphone and/or computer security the minute you hit CONNECT.

 Never mind if you have been plowing free WiFi hotspots carelessly.
 The following tips should keep you safe away from prying eyes.
 Follow them to the DOT and you will be a HAPPY surfer after all.